PowerShell/PowerShell/docs/KNOWNISSUES.md

 ---------------------------------------
 - (v6.0.0-alpha.9) A bug in handling of System.Management.Automation.SemanticVersion as described in [#1618](https://github.com/PowerShell/PowerShell/issues/1618) prevents installing modules using the Install-Module cmdlet due to the inability to parse the Alpha version string "6.0.0-alpha".
 This similarly affects the Install-Package cmdlet.
-A fix has been mergeed and will be in a future release.
+A fix has been merged and will be in a future release.

 Known Issues for PowerShell on Windows